Ross County License Hearing Guide

 Possible Outcomes

-• Suspension Upheld: If the hearing officer finds that the BMV met its burden of proof, your license suspension will be upheld.
+• Suspension Upheld: If the hearing officer finds sufficient evidence that you were driving under the influence, the suspension will be upheld.

-• Suspension Overturned: If the hearing officer finds that the BMV did not meet its burden of proof, your license suspension will be overturned, and your driving privileges will be reinstated immediately.
+• Suspension Overturned: If the hearing officer finds that the BMV did not meet its burden of proof, the suspension will be overturned, and your license will be reinstated.

 Getting Your License Back